 “Show her your jewelry,” Rita calls from the couch.
 “They are really special.”

 Anna puts her hand over a necklace that hangs above her sweater.
 It is a blue crochet thread with several seashells, beads, and other small objects hanging on it.
-Some of objects are partly covered with the same blue crochet.
+Some of the objects are partly covered with the same blue crochet.
 I recognize the necklace.
-I saw some of its sisters when I visited Rita’s booth in one of the festivals she worked in after she returned from her last trip to Israel and Spain.
+I saw some of its sisters when I visited Rita’s booth at one of the festivals she worked at after she returned from her last trip to Israel and Spain.

 “Who would buy something so ugly,” I blurted out to Rita when I first saw one of those “special” necklaces.
 They were notably different from the eclectic collection of jewelry on Rita’s festive table.